 Yes, if the testosterone is low in women, they may have low libido.
 Women need testosterone like a male, but the amount is much smaller.
 Testosterone replacement for women can be considered, but it shouldn't be done without careful consideration as there are side effects, such as hair loss associated.
 Those with AFS can actually crash if they are already weak when starting testosterone therapy.

-Low libido, enlarge prostate, and low energy are common signs of low testosterone.
+Low libido, enlarged prostate, and low energy are common signs of low testosterone.
 Loss of muscle mass, hair loss, and thyroid dysfunction are also common.

 I am reading your article on the OAT axis imbalance and must respond!
 I am sitting here feeling elated, validated, SEEN and finally beginning to understand and unravel the crazy and frustrating mysteries of my years of suffering!